One Ring: Third Age

 Gollum eventually left the Misty Mountains to track down the Ring.
 He was drawn to Mordor, where he was captured.
 Sauron tortured and interrogated him, learning that the Ring had been found and was held by one "Baggins" in the land of "Shire".

 The Ring began to strain Bilbo, leaving him feeling "stretched-out and thin", so he decided to leave the Shire, intending to pass the Ring to his adopted heir Frodo Baggins.
 He briefly gave in to the Ring's power, even calling it "my precious"; alarmed, Gandalf spoke harshly to his old friend to persuade him to give it up, which Bilbo did, becoming the first Ring-bearer to surrender it willingly.

 By this time Sauron had regained much of his power, and the Dark Tower in Mordor had been rebuilt.
 Gollum, released from Mordor, was captured by Aragorn.
 Gandalf learned from Gollum that Sauron now knew where to find the Ring.
-To prevent Sauron from reclaiming his Ring, Frodo and eight other companions set out from Rivendell for Mordor to destroy the Ring in the fires of Mount Doom.
+To prevent Sauron from reclaiming his Ring, Frodo and eight companions set out from Rivendell for Mordor to destroy the Ring in the fires of Mount Doom.
 During the quest, Frodo gradually fell under the Ring's power.
 When he and his faithful servant Sam Gamgee discovered Gollum on their trail and "tamed" him into guiding them to Mordor, Frodo began to feel a bond with the wretched, treacherous creature, while Gollum warmed to Frodo's kindness and made an effort to keep his promise.
 Gollum however gave in to the Ring's temptation, and betrayed Frodo to the spider Shelob.
 Believing Frodo to be dead, Sam bore the Ring himself for a short time and experienced the temptation it induced.

 Sam rescued Frodo from Orcs at the Tower of Cirith Ungol.
 The hobbits, followed by Gollum, reached Mount Doom, where Frodo was overcome by the Ring's power and claimed it for himself.
-At that moment, Gollum bit off his finger, taking back the Ring, but, gloating, he and the Ring fell into the fires of Mount Doom.
-The Ring and Sauron's power were destroyed.
+At that moment, Gollum bit off his finger, taking back the Ring, but, gloating and dancing incautiously over the edge of the precipice, he and the Ring fell into the fires of Mount Doom.
+The Ring and Sauron's power were destroyed, with Sauron being reduced to a permanent shadow who could never influence the Middle-earth again.